samdark/yii2-cookbook/book/i18n-selecting-application-language.md

 ==============================

 When developing applications or websites for global marked, supporting multiple languages is always a requirement.
-Yii has built in solution for handling message translations but doesn’t provide anything about selecting a language because implementation depends of requirements.
+Yii has built in solution for handling message translations but does not provide anything about selecting a language because implementation depends of requirements.

 In this recipe we’ll describe some typical cases of language selection and provide ideas and code snippets so you’ll